hazemalsaied/IdenSys/README.md

 The identifier runs using identify function (identifier.py).
 The input of the system is a set of configurations:

 1- the language you want to test and its feature group (This should be represented as a json file in "Experiments/xp").

-N.B. configuration files with our preferred feature group are available in 'Experiments/Langs'.
+**NB** configuration files with our preferred feature group are available in 'Experiments/Langs'.

 2- The mode of evaluation:

 A- Debug mode: used during development for faster execution time;

 B- Test Mode: using the full version of Shared task train and test data sets;

 C- Cross validation mode: A 5-fold cross validation evaluation over the  Shared task train data (No shuffle used).

 The actual version is very light (No reports, no analysis and no code for additional experiments).